junwenwaynepeng/LinearAlgebra/README.md

 ---

 ### Step 1.
-Manual installation guide

-Follow this [instruction](https://lean-lang.org/install/manual/).
+Install Lean

+Follow the official [manual installation guide](https://lean-lang.org/install/manual/).
 You will have Lean on your computer.

+After completing the guide, you should have VS Code, the Lean 4 extension, Elan, and a working Lean installation.

 ---